essoen/essoen.github.io/content/blog/2022/building-an-organization-for-fast-flow-delivering-often-and-with-high-quality.md

 title = "Building an organization for fast flow – delivering often and with high quality"

 +++
-_Fast flow_ is delivering often, and delivering on customer demand.
+_Fast flow_ is delivering often, with quality and hitting customer needs.
 How do we know that we are?
 Accelerate found that the so called DORA-metrics can predict 2x better results in the following area:

 1. Profitability
 2. Productivity